5 Reasons Why EPDM Flat Roof Can Leak

 Failure at EPDM Seams and Joints

 Even with a correct EPDM flat roof installation, it is still subject to failure at the seams.
 The seams are required to be glued together to prevent water from seeping through.
-Over time, the best glue on the market will end up drying out and failing between 8-11 years post- instalment.
+Over time, the best glue on the market will end up drying out and failing between 8-11 years post- installment.
 Which will leave your roof vulnerable to water being able to infiltrate the inside of your building.
 This issue is unfortunately unavoidable and will happen sooner rather than later.
 You can choose to repair the seams but that will only temporarily fix the issue and the glue will soon again wear out.

-Hiring an inexperienced contractor to perform any form of roofing job will result in issues occurring a lot quicker.
+Hiring an inexperienced flat roof contractor to perform any form of roofing job will result in issues occurring a lot quicker.
 EPDM is an especially technique sensitive installation process.
 A small mistake, can cause a huge leak and a lot of headaches.
 Rubber roofs are extremely cheap when it comes to the material itself.
 Though it might be cheap, it still requires someone who is educated and experienced to install this type of roof.
 An incorrect installation will result in serious water damage throughout the building causing thousands of dollars in damage.
 Always be sure to be extremely involved with your renovation projects and do your homework.
 It is important to realize that a flat roof installation is a completely different style of roofing and can not be properly done by your local shingle roofer.

 Shrinkage in your Rubber EPDM Flat Roof Membrane